Pole Position

-is an arcade racing simulation video game released by Namco in 1982 and licensed to Atari, Inc. for US manufacture and distribution, running on the Namco Pole Position arcade system board.
-It is considered one of the most important titles from the golden age of arcade video games.
-Pole Position was an evolution of Namco's earlier arcade racing electro-mechanical games, notably F-1 (1976), whose designer Sho Osugi worked on the development of Pole Position.
+is a 1982 racing video game developed and published by Namco for arcades.
+It was licensed to Atari, Inc. for US manufacture and distribution.
+Pole Position is considered one of the most important titles from the golden age of arcade video games.
+It was an evolution of Namco's earlier arcade racing electro-mechanical games, like F-1 (1976), whose designer Sho Osugi worked on Pole Position.

 The game was a major commercial success in arcades.
-After becoming the highest-grossing arcade game of 1982 in Japan, it went on to become the most popular coin-operated arcade game internationally in 1983.
-In North America, it was the highest-grossing arcade game for two years in 1983 and 1984 and still one of the top five arcade video games of 1985.
+After becoming the highest-grossing arcade game of 1982 in Japan, it went on to become the most popular coin-operated arcade video game internationally in 1983.
+In North America, it was the highest-grossing arcade game for both 1983 and 1984 and still one of the top five in 1985.

-It was the most successful racing game of the classic era, spawning ports, sequels, and a Saturday morning cartoon, although the cartoon had very little in common with the game.
-The game established the conventions of the racing game genre and its success inspired numerous imitators.
-Pole Position is regarded as one of the most influential video games of all time, and it is considered to be the most influential racing game in particular.
-Its sequel, Pole Position II, was released in 1983.
+Pole Position spawned ports, sequels, and a Saturday morning cartoon, although the cartoon has little in common with the game.
+The game established the conventions of the racing genre and its success inspired many imitators.
+Pole Position is regarded as one of the most influential video games of all time, and is considered to be the most influential racing game in particular.
+A sequel, Pole Position II, was released in 1983 with four tracks instead of one.